What Is It Like To Work As A Medical Assistant?

 If you’d like to learn more about what our medical assistant course can offer you, call one of our enrollment specialists at (702) 403-1592 today.
 We provide flexible learning, with online and on-campus morning, afternoon, and night classes to accommodate your Las Vegas work and family schedule.

 Once you’ve graduated, our dedicated and experienced Career Services team will work with you to help you find the best employment opportunities in Las Vegas.
-Call us now on (702) 403-1592 to start your journey!
+Call us now at (702) 403-1592 to start your journey!